-- The intention of the investment strategy is to provide security of investment and minimisation of risk.
+- 6.1 The intention of the investment strategy is to provide security of investment and minimisation of risk.
 This ensures TfN will not chase yield at the expense of the security of investments, and not prejudice TfN's risk mitigation priorities.
-The strategy also enables TfN to operate a diversified investment portfolio to avoid an over concentration of risk. - 6.2 TfN's investment policy has regard to the government's Guidance on Local Government Investments ("the Guidance") and the 2011 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code"). - In accordance with the above guidance from MHCLG and CIPFA, and in order to minimise the risk to investments, TfN will only invest with the most creditworthy of counterparties, and for durations that reflect TfN's need for timely access to its cash.
-TfN will also limit its overall exposure to individual institutions by adopting limits to the amount of cash it will place with any one bank or fund. - 6.4 TfN has adjusted its investment strategy, particularly around creditworthiness following the adoption of the Link Asset Services system. - This system is a more sophisticated approach than that employed by TfN over the last year, where reliance was placed on credit-rating agencies.
-The Link Asset Services system is more proactive, placing less reliance on aged information.
-Instead, whilst using the credit ratings from the three main agencies the system also uses credit watches and credit outlooks to ensure it is informed of future forecasts, whilst also using real-time market opinion in the form of credit-default swaps (the cost the market places on insuring transactions with counterparties).
+The strategy also enables TfN to operate a diversified investment portfolio to avoid an over concentration of risk. - 6.2 TfN's investment policy has regard to the government's Guidance on Local Government Investments ("the Guidance") and the 2011 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code"). - 6.3 In accordance with the above guidance from MHCLG and CIPFA, and in order to minimise the risk to investments, TfN will only invest with the most creditworthy of counterparties, and for durations that reflect TfN's need for timely access to its cash.
+TfN will also limit its overall exposure to individual institutions by adopting limits to the amount of cash it will place with any one bank or fund. - 6.4 TfN has adjusted its investment strategy, particularly around creditworthiness following the adoption of the Link Asset Services system. - 6.5 The Link Asset Services system ensures that TfN does not place place too much reliance on aged information provided by credit rating agencies.
+Instead, whilst using the credit ratings from the three main agencies the system also uses credit watches and credit outlooks to ensure it is informed of future forecasts, whilst also using real-time market opinion in the form of credit-default swaps (the cost that the market places on insuring transactions with counterparties).
 These factors are entered into a weighted scoring system which gives an indication on the relative creditworthiness of counterparties.